Gardner Minshew: Professional career

-Scouting and draft
+Pre-draft

 In February 2019, Minshew was one of three Washington State football players, alongside Andre Dillard and James Williams, to receive an invitation from the National Football League (NFL) to that year's NFL Scouting Combine.
 As a quarterback whose style of offense prioritizes passing over rushing, his 40-yard dash speed at the combine did not stand out; coaches from various National Football League (NFL) teams also inquired as to why Minshew had attended four different colleges in as many years.
 Minshew had the second-largest hand size of any quarterback at the combine, with his 10.125 in span behind only Tyree Jackson's 10.25 in.
 Minshew was physically smaller than many of the other quarterbacks at the combine and he told at least one coach, "I know I'm too short, too slow, but I won 11 fucking games last year".
 He was also confident that the popularity of other passing-heavy quarterbacks like Patrick Mahomes, Jared Goff, and Baker Mayfield in the NFL would help his stock in the upcoming draft.
 28 of 32 NFL teams also came to watch Minshew at Washington State's pro day, where he completed 41 of 46 passes.
 Of the five misses, three were dropped by the receiver, while two were true incompletions.
 Between the scouting combine, pro days, and Senior Bowl, Minshew spoke with all 32 NFL teams in the time leading up to the draft.
-The Jacksonville Jaguars ultimately selected Minshew in the sixth round, 178th overall, of the 2019 NFL Draft.